-Currently, part of the oxygen at the ISS is produced through a chemical reaction to extract it from water.
-That requires valuable reserves of water and big equipment.
+Currently, part of the oxygen at the ISS is extracted from water through a chemical reaction.
+That requires using valuable reserves of water and big equipment.
 On Earth, we get our oxygen from plants and other living beings through photosynthesis, so why not do the same in space?

-Christophe Lasseur leads an ESA project that for the past 30 years has been investigating how to produce and recycle oxygen, water and food in space missions using biology.
-“We have done some flight experiments on the space station and demonstrated that we can grow algae and recycle CO2 into oxygen,” he told me.
+Christophe Lasseur leads an ESA project called MELiSSA that for the past 30 years has been investigating how to produce and recycle oxygen, water and food in space missions using biology.
+“We have done some flight experiments on the space station and demonstrated that we can grow algae and recycle CO2 into oxygen,” he explained.
 “We can control this production depending on the consumption with very good accuracy.”

-The ‘Melissa’ project has proven it’s possible to recycle close to 100% of the carbon dioxide available using algae.
-ESA scientists have also been researching the speed at which the algae is able to grow on space as compared to Earth.
-The faster it grows, the fewer amounts of algae are needed to produce oxygen.
+The MELiSSA project has proven it’s possible to recycle close to 100 percent of the carbon dioxide available using algae.
+ESA scientists have also been researching the speed at which the algae is able to grow in space compared to Earth.
+The faster it grows, the lower amounts of algae will be needed to produce oxygen.

 Clean water is also essential.
-In the ISS, up to 80% of the water is recycled from the air and from astronaut’s sweat and urine.
+In the ISS, up to 80 percent of the water is recycled from the air and from the sweat and urine of astronauts.
 Still, the crew relies on regular water shipments from Earth.
-“Water is a precious resource in space, as every crew member uses 4 to 6 liters per day, and it costs $50,000 per kilo to launch,” said Thomas Andersen, CEO Danish Aerospace Company (DAC).
+“Water is a precious resource in space, as every crew member uses 4 to 6 liters per day, and it costs $50,000 per kilo to launch,” said Thomas Andersen, CEO of the Danish Aerospace Company (DAC).

-The DAC is working with the Danish company Aquaporin to develop a more efficient method to purify water.
+ESA is working with the DAC and the Danish company Aquaporin to develop a more efficient method to purify water.
 Using a bacterial protein that can transport water molecules across a membrane, Aquaporin has developed a faster and more efficient method for water purification.

-“In addition, [the Aquaporin membrane] can remove DSMD, a residual from plastic tubing that NASA has had an issue with removing on the International Space Station with its present recycle system,” Andersen told me.
-After an initial test showing the technology does work in space, DAC and Aquaporin have signed a contract with ESA to continue developing the technology further.
+“In addition, [the membrane] can remove DSMD, a residual from plastic tubing that NASA has had an issue with removing on the ISS with its present recycle system,” Andersen told me.
+The DAC and Aquaporin have also launched a new venture to commercialize their space research called Aquaporin Space Alliance.

 Finding ways of recycling all other kinds of waste is also important.
 “For waste recycling, bacteria are very efficient because they are very diverse and can adapt to different kinds of waste.
 That would be difficult to do with another technology,” said Lasseur.